 With all the concrete sealer options, which sealer is the best for you?

 If you are looking to seal your concrete, and want a wet look or gloss finish, then an acrylic sealer is a great option.
 If you want to darken or enhance the color of your concrete, you want a solvent based acrylic sealer.
-If you don't want your concrete to have a darker appearance, but you want a low to high gloss finish, then a water based acrylic sealer is a great option.
+If you don’t want your concrete to have a darker appearance, but you want a low to high gloss finish, then a water based acrylic sealer is a great option.
 Solvent based acrylic sealers are more popular, simply because they are very easy to apply, fix, maintain, and recoat.
 If you experience hazing or white spots from curing issues with the coating, solvent based acrylic sealers can easily be repaired with Xylene.
 Also, when it comes time to recoat, you just apply a fresh coat to a clear and dry surface.
-With water based acrylic sealers, Xylene won't work.
+With water based acrylic sealers, Xylene won’t work.
 If the coating hazes or develops white spots, often times you will have to remove the damaged areas.
 When it comes time to recoat a water based acrylic, you may need to screen scuff the surface first to allow for adhesion.
 The benefit to water based acrylic sealers is that there is little to no odor, while solvent based acrylic sealers tend to have a strong odor that takes a few days to dissipate.
 Every sealer is different, and every situation is different.
+As a third option, you have a sealer like the Armor WL550 which is a combination of a water repellent sealer and an acrylic.
+While the Armor WL550 will slightly darken the surface, it won’t leave behind a visible surface film.
 If you have questions about which sealer is best for your concrete, or if you have questions about application and recoats, feel free to talk to a technician and apply a few samples before purchasing.